05:00 am, Lobuche (4940 m) –

 The Planning –

 Suddenly I saw a promotion regarding Everest Base Camp(EBC) Trek and it was offering me Rs 3000 cashback.
-The thing about Indians is WE LOVE DISCOUNTS, even though the company initially artificially increases the fare and then offers discount and we might end up paying more but as long as it says the word discounts, we are game!
+The thing about Indians is WE LOVE DISCOUNTS, even though the company initially artificially inflates the prices and then offers discount and we might end up paying more but as long as it says the word discounts, we are game!

 I opened it and well…..immediately knew my next adventure.
 I knew the trek to EBC was not going be easy and there was no fun in doing it alone.
 I needed my friends to tag along and make it an epic trip.

-I asked two of my close friends/colleagues who were sitting next to me in office and they immediately agreed (I guess they were as bored by their life as I was..P).
+I asked two of my close friends/colleagues who were sitting next to me in office and they immediately agreed (I guess they were as bored by their lives as I was..P).
 Next I asked my Antarctica buddies and one of them, immediately agreed.
-And just like that, now we were a group of fantastic four!
+And just like that, we were now a group of fantastic four!

-Fast forward by couples of months which had endless discussions amongst ourselves regarding fitness, what to wear, eat, a car accident which resulted in ligament tear in ankle and doctor’s advise to not go…..I was ready to start my journey.
+Fast forwarding by a couple of months in which we had endless discussions amongst ourselves regarding fitness, what to wear, eat, a car accident which resulted in ligament tear in ankle and doctor’s advise to not go…..I was ready to start my journey.

 Day Zero - Jaipur to Kathmandu